Rep. Hoitenga sees Clear Vision

 Clear Vision, Agrotis explained, was initially developed to clean frost and debris from windshields, but it will be used to keep optical systems on autonomous vehicles clean as well.

-“I chuckle when I read the news that this automotive OEMs will put an autonomous vehicle in production in December 2020, 2021, or whatever,” Agroti said.
+“I chuckle when I read the news that this automotive OEMs will put an autonomous vehicle in production,” Agroti said.
 “There will be no such thing unless we can guarantee the ability to see at all times and environments, and there will never be fully autonomous vehicles on all roads in northern Michigan unless there is Clear Vision.”

 Watching the video was a member of the Michigan House of Representatives, Michele Hoitenga.